From Earth to Infinity: The Art We’ve Launched into Space

 The Moon Museum and Lunar Codex fit within a slightly more sinister paradigm.
 There’s a certain implicit doom in the idea that we need to leave proof in space to show we were once a planet that valued culture and beauty.
 It’s a beautiful message in a bottle that will hopefully guarantee the best things we’ve made will outlast the worst things we might become.

-And then there’s art like the Golden Record, a shiny breadcrumb launched into infinity, hoping there’s life somewhere similar enough to us to translate our love and goodwill and greetings.
+And then there’s art like the Golden Record, a shiny breadcrumb launched into infinity, hoping there’s life somewhere similar enough to us to translate our love and goodwill and greetings and come say hi.